sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-content-package/cp-portal-cloud-foundry-create-content-package.md

     <!-- border -->![Image depicting SAP Business Application Studio with configured dev spaces – click on Edit button](1-2.PNG)

-3. Ensure that the **Development Tools for SAP Build Work Zone** extension is checked and save the changes if necessary.
+3. Ensure that the **Development Tools for SAP Build Work Zone** extension is checked, and save the changes if necessary.

     <!-- border -->![Image depicting SAP BAS with Development Tools for SAP Build Work Zone extension selected](1-3.PNG)